 Having been drawn into Primal Fear by the Gamma Ray connection on their debut album, it was a no brainer that I had to check out the follow up release in order to see just what the band could produce on their sophomore album.
 All of the right ingredients had been put forth on that first album without creating any massive waves.
 My hope was that the band would gel together better both musically and in the writing process and produce something that would be amazing.
 That may have been ambitious thinking on my part.

-Every time I hear the start of “Under Your Spell” I think it is the start of Judas Priest’s “Out in the Cold” such is the similar way the keyboard opening sounds.
+The beginning of “Under Your Spell” brings about very strong similarities to the start of Judas Priest’s classic track “Out in the Cold” such is the similar way the keyboard opening sounds.
 Unlike that terrific song, this one is a bit dreary and just doesn’t quite manage to gather the momentum that has come before it.
-It doesn’t rate as one of my favourite Primal Fear songs.
-However, “Play to Kill” kicks back in at the right tempo and gets the album moving again in the right direction.
-“Nation in Fear” leads into “When the Night Comes” which is a slow and steady track and sounds very much like an AC/DC song.
-It’s an interesting cohesion within.
-“Fight to Survive” and “Hatred in My Soul” complete the album on an upward note.
+It sounds great, but it does feel like a missed opportunity to lay down a more memorable song.
+On the other hand, “Play to Kill” kicks back in at the right tempo and gets the album moving again in the right direction.
+A great guitar riff drives the songs and sets the stage for Ralf’s vocals to steal the show.

 The band sounds great.
 Tom Naumann and Stefan Leibing on guitars do a great job and have some excellent moments when soloing.
 The rhythm of drummer Klaus Sperling and band leader Matt Sinner on bass is solid throughout and provide the platform, but for me it is perhaps just a bit too regimented for my liking.
 The double kick drums keep an even tempo throughout, which is probably just missing a bit of excitement to help lift some songs out of the average.

 There is a trade-off between what you want and what you have.
 Primal Fear is a heavier version of the power metal genre because they stick with the dual guitar attack and tone out the keyboards to a bare minimum here.
-On the other hand they also omit the super double-kick pace that comes with the speed metal aspect, and that drags the whole feel of the album back a little.
+On the other hand, they also omit the super double-kick pace that comes with the speed metal aspect, and that drags the whole feel of the album back a little.
 And while everything sounds good here, there’s just a feeling that it is missing something that would have taken it to the next level.

 When it comes to the bands that led Europe through the 1990’s power metal explosion and into the 2000’s, Primal Fear is one of the flag bearers.
 Their style of music is not the keyboard-dominated one of many of the power metal bands of the continent and as a result they have the harder edge to their music that allows them to cross genres.
-Both Primal Fear and Jaws of Death are a building of that style that Primal Fear built as their own.
+Both the eponymous debut album “Primal Fear” and this follow up album “Jaws of Death” are a building of that style that Primal Fear took on as their own.
 As a result of finding their own style these two albums are both good without pushing the boundaries to their limits.
-That came after this.
-Having said that there is still plenty to like here and is more than worth looking into.
+That was something that came after this.

 Monday, June 04, 2018